 Recycling banks and centres

-All Household Recycling Centres are open.
-You will need to book an appointment before visiting.
+You will need to book an appointment here before visiting and select a time slot.

 The Oak Quarry Recycling Centre is near Coleford and open every day except Tuesday.
 For details on what you can take there and opening times visit the Gloucestershire Recycles website.
 You can also use Hempsted Recycling Centre, which is near Gloucester Docks.
 Hempsted is closed every Thursday.